 Because of this, the Vette still seems to be viewed by the wilfully ignorant as a throwback to the arcane world of old Detroit iron, and is often dismissed with the kneejerk criticism of ‘still using cartsprings’.
 But this is a lazy and superficial comment, the way the Corvette’s transverse spring works is actually rather elegant.

 The centre section is firmly located to the frame, sitting discreetly below the wishbones, meaning that the two halves virtually work as two separate springs, just as two coils would.
 But the fact that they actually remain interconnected means that some stiffening is transmitted from one side to the other giving the leaf inherent anti-roll qualities.
 From 1981, the construction of the springs has been in a lightweight composite plastic which, combined with their position, means that the whole centre of mass of the suspension is kept low.

 The composite construction of a Corvette’s spring is undoubtedly more expensive than a couple of off-the shelf coils.
 Also, marketing must constantly rail at Chevrolet’s engineers every time they see pejorative references to leaf springs in reviews so, if the engineers resist, they must have good reason.

-Their main downside is being able to offer a range of adjustability.
+Their main downside is not being able to offer a range of adjustability.
 In fact, until the relatively recent advent of switchable settings, few people ever wanted or expected to be able to adjust the settings of their car’s springs for road use but, for racing, some people replace Corvette leaves with coil-over units, but this is no condemnation of the system.

 The Corvette is the most high-profile and longest duration user of this system, but isn’t alone.
 Volvo now use a composite transverse leaf on the rear of the current XC90, its obvious advantage being the lack of intrusive coil struts, so Chevrolet’s persistence might be vindicated.